 Ingredients

-For convenience, I recommend using pre-cooked lentils that come canned or in a vacuum-packed bag.
+Lentils: I recommend using pre-cooked lentils that come canned or in a vacuum-packed bag.
 Or you can cook dried brown or green lentils before preparing this recipe.
+(Do not use red lentils for this recipe as they are too soft to hold their shape.)

 Please see the recipe card at the bottom of this post for the complete ingredients, measurements, and instructions.